Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - kernel overheads are considered zero

 Define CPU utilization as the sum over all the tasks of the computational time over the period of activation, useful to check the feasibility of a schedule (U > 1 --> not feasible).
 A good compromise is to design the system not to use more tha 70% of the resources available to have some headroom for some unpredictable events or longer than expected tasks.
-Given a scheduling algorithm the *least upper bound* U(A) is the minimum utilization factor over all the tasks set that fully utilize the processor.
+Given a scheduling algorithm the *least upper bound* U(A) is the minimum utilization factor over all the tasks set that fully utilizes the processor.

 Scheduling classes:
-- timeline scheduling, also known as cyclic executive scheduling, used for military and traffic control application
+- timeline scheduling, also known as cyclic executive scheduling
   - divide temporal axis in equal length slots
   - one or more tasks are activated per slots
   - greatest common divisor of the activation periods is the time slot length (minor cycle)
-  - least commond multiple of activation periods for the time interval after which the schedule repeats itself (major cycle)
+  - least common multiple of activation periods for the time interval after which the schedule repeats itself (major cycle)
-  - schedulability: Worst Case Execution Time WCET is lower than the minor slot
+  - schedulability: Worst Case Execution Time (WCET) is lower than the minor slot
   - pros: simple, low overhead, no jitter
   - cons: not robust, sensitivity to application changes, hard to handle aperiodic tasks
 - rate monotonic